catalyst-fp7/documents/interoperability/interoperability.md

 ### Basics RESTful calls and JSON-LD

-Most server components are expected to expose RESTful endpoints that enable read and write access to the object graph.
+Most server components are expected to expose their data through read and write RESTful endpoints.
 This will be the main point of access for client components.
 In particular, there will be one main URL for the server configuration that will give the endpoints for collections for all other data types.
 (To be discussed: We could use a subset of [Hydra](http://www.markus-lanthaler.com/hydra/) to describe endpoints.)

 At minimum, the main URL will give, for each conversation, an URL for the idea collection, one for each post collection (grouped by origin), and one for the set of users (if available.)
 Those URLs will return the appropriate object graph as JSON-LD.
 Each resource must be accessible